 Pro Tip: Customize the product as per your brand’s guidelines, to make seamless integration with your existing systems possible.

-- SignEasy enables users to sign documents and share them from wherever they are.
+- One of the best DocuSign alternatives, SignEasy enables users to sign documents and share them from wherever they are.

 - The platform makes easy tracking of a document’s progress possible.

 - Using SignEasy, you can send documents to multiple people in a serial or parallel sequence.

 - SignEasy offers a 14-day free trial.

 - The platform has different plans available for both individuals and teams.
 Prices start at $8 per month and $25 per month respectively.

 - Signatures collected by SignEasy are compliant with ESIGN, UETA, elDAS, and Aadhaar eSign.

 - SignEasy offers an easy-to-navigate interface, which works smoothly on both laptops and mobiles.

 - Documents can be saved offline and sent later